 Launch Academy was an excellent experience, and I highly recommend it for folks looking to enter the Web Development profession.
 Be aware that this is not something that you can do by halves.
 It requires your full attention and participation every day to really drill in the technical aspects of Web Development.
 While the laungages and frameworks learned are modern and well taught, I see it as more of a roadmap to future endeavours and it has given me the resources and direction to better improve on existing skills and develop new ones without extensive assistance.
 There is a stellar alumni network, and good help from the career services team to help you prepare for the job search.

-- Launch is awesome!- 10/31/2018Alex Smith • Developer I • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston • Verified via LinkedIn
+- Launch is awesome!- 10/31/2018Alex Smith • Developer I • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston • Verified via LinkedIn

 All the instructors at Launch Academy were fantastic!
 They were always incredibly helpful and never got frustrated no matter how much help we needed.
 The curriculum is well written and very modern.
 The career services department works very hard to make sure you get job placement after you graduate.
 I believe that the Ignition program they implement before coming on campus greatly sets them apart from other camps and will assist all newcomers in being able to digest such a large amount of information.
 A wonderful experience that I would recommend to anyone looking at a bootcamp!